 Born on January 3, 1939, in Pointe Anne, Canada, Bobby Hull joined the Chicago Black Hawks of the National Hockey League in 1957.
-Renowned for his lightning-fast slap shot, "The Golden Jet" won a Stanley Cup championship and two MVP awards before jumping to the Winnipeg Jets in the World Hockey Association in 1972.
+Renowned for his lightning-fast slap shot, "The Golden Jet" and his team won the 1961 Stanley Cup championship and he took home two MVP awards in the 1960s before jumping to the Winnipeg Jets in the World Hockey Association in 1972.
 Hull retired in 1980 and was elected to the Hockey Hall of Fame in 1983.

 Hockey player Robert Marvin "Bobby" Hull was born on January 3, 1939, in Pointe Anne, Ontario, Canada.
 A talented youth hockey prospect, he was playing on an organized team with his father by age 12.
 After stints with the Galt Black Hawks and the St. Catharines Teepees in the minor league Ontario Hockey Association, he joined the Chicago Black Hawks of the National Hockey League in 1957.